 OPA treats a wide variety of back conditions and offers comprehensive treatment options — including many non-surgical solutions.

-- Wear and tear from recreational activities
+- Wear and tear of the disc

 Symptoms you should look for:

-- Tingling and numbness in the legs
+- Pain and numbness in buttock area and extremity

 - Obtain a complete medical history

 - Perform a physical examination

 - Orders and analyzes but additional testing such as an MRI or a CT scan will help confirm the herniated disc or rule out other health issues that may be causing these symptoms.